 To set up a VPN, create a Cloud VPN gateway and tunnel on the hosted service's VPC network, then permit traffic between the networks.
 You also have the option of setting up a VPN between two VPCs.

 You can further customize your network by specifying the Internet Key Exchange15 (IKE) version for your VPN tunnel.
 There are two versions of IKE to choose from, IKEv1 and IKEv2, each of which supports different ciphers.
 If you specify IKEv1, Google encrypts the packets using AES-128-CBC and provides integrity through SHA-1 HMAC16.
 For IKEv2, a variety of ciphers are available and supported.
 In all cases, Google Cloud VPN will negotiate the most secure common protocol the peer devices support.
-Full instructions on setting up a VPN can be found in our documentation Creating a VPN.
+Full instructions on setting up a VPN can be found in our documentation Choosing a VPN Routing Option.

 An alternative to an IPsec tunnel is Google Cloud Dedicated Interconnect.
 Dedicated Interconnect provides direct physical connections and RFC 1918 communication between your on-premises network and Google's network.
 The data traveling over this connection is NOT encrypted by default and so, should be secured at the application layer, using TLS for example.
 Google Cloud VPN and Google Cloud Interconnect use the same attachment point so you can use IPsec VPN encryption with Dedicated Interconnect however, to achieve this, you will need to use a third-party solution.
 MACsec (layer 2 protection) is not currently supported.

 User to Google Front End